Plant DetailShow Menu

 Description

-• Linear, bi-fold leaves with leathery feel
+• Linear, folded leaves with a leathery feel

 VIDEO Created by Laura Barth for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.